9623Y/9623Y-Spin-Up-Notebook/README.md

 Sprockets from rubberband roller kept getting caught on disc

 ### **Intake Ajustments**
 The discs were getting caught on the sprockets so we widened the intake to allow space for the disc to fit between the sprockets.
+We widened it by 4 inches to give the disk some extra space.

 ### **Ramp Redesign**
 Our old ramp was too steep and prevented the disc from entering the intake properly.
 We are creating a more gentle ramp that uses the flexability of the rubberbands to push it into the intake.
+The ramp we tested first was a flat ramp with a tight turn into the upper intake.
+This helped the disc get onto the ramp, but it wouldnt get into the upper intake.
+We went back to our original curved ramp design after testing multiple different angles as it was much more effective than the tight turn from lower intake into the upper intake.

+Experimented with flat ramp - angle from ramp into the upper intake too steep.
+Went back to curved ramp.

+# **10/7**

+## **Goals for Today**
+- [ ] General Notebook Housekeeping